rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getDiscoveredDevices"></a>
 ## *getDiscoveredDevices <sup>method</sup>*

-Returns an array of discovered devices.
-This function should be called after getting at least one [onDiscoveredDevice](#events.onDiscoveredDevice) event.
-Those events are triggered when scanning is running.
+This method should be called after getting at least one event  [onDiscoveredDevice](#events.onDiscoveredDevice) event and it returns an array of discovered devices

+### Events

+  No events are triggered.

 ### Parameters